IgnacioRamos1/spotify_test_playlist/README.md

 ## How to use

-To run the script first install the requirements.txt (It's just the spotipy and requests libraries).
+To run the script first install the requirements.txt.
 After that add the **client ID** and the **client secret** in the authorization file.
 You can leave them hardcoded or set them up as env variables or store them in a DB, that's up to you.
 Also you can add a username for the authorize function. \
 After that just run the script.
 It will ask for the main playlist ID and the test playlist ID.
 To get the ID  of a playlist just right click it, share, copy link to playlist. \
 This will get you a full playlist link that looks like the following: \
 `https://open.spotify.com/playlist/37i9dQZF1DWXRqgorJj26U?si=9f6A6U2jTk-njyZJ64rk3g` \